Project

 Allow splat operator to work for string interpolation

-Added by danielpclark (Daniel P. Clark) about 9 years ago.
-Updated over 8 years ago.
+Added by danielpclark (Daniel P. Clark) over 9 years ago.
+Updated almost 9 years ago.

 Status: